 The Continued Health Care Benefit Program is available to everyone who is leaving Tricare (the military health care system), including military members and their dependents, unmarried former spouses and children.

-That means the CHCBP may be a good option for service members and their families who are separating from the military, spouses going through a divorce, children who are moving out of the house or lose age eligibility for TRICARE, and other situations.
-Let’s take a look at this program including what it covers, who is eligible, and how to apply for benefits.
+That means the CHCBP may be a good option for service members and their families who are separating from the military, spouses going through a divorce and children who are moving out of the house or lose age eligibility for Tricare, and other situations.
+Let’s take a look at this program, including what it covers, who is eligible and how to apply for benefits.

 CHCBP – Military Version of COBRA Health Coverage

-The primary difference is that the employer often subsidizes benefits while the employee works for the company, but they are not required to do so under COBRA.
-Basically, the former employee still has access to the same benefits, but they are required to pay 100% of the cost of the program.
+The primary difference is that employers often subsidize benefits while an employee works for the company, but they are not required to do so under COBRA.
+Basically, the former employee still has access to the same benefits but may be required to pay 100% of the cost of the program.

 Qualifying for Continued Health Care Benefit Program Benefits

-Eligibility is limited to 18 or 36 months.
+Eligibility is limited to:

-- 18 months for separating Service Members and their families if service member elects family coverage.
+- 18 months for separating service members and their families if service member elects family coverage.